nairesc/nairesc/README.md

 ### Hi there 👋, I'm Nuria
 #### I am a newly graduated in Data Scientist

-🔎  I'm currently looking for a challenging job as a Data Scientist 👩🏻‍🔬 or Data Analyst.
+🔎  I'm currently looking for a challenging job as a Data Scientist 👩🏻‍🔬 or Data Analyst 📈.
 ❤️  I love to do yoga 🧘🏻‍♀️, cook 🍜, read 📖  and learn new things 🤓.
 📫 You can reach me on https://www.linkedin.com/in/nuriaaires/.